ARCH 7043 - Final Architecture Project (M)

 Assessment 2: Mid Review: graphic design proposal with reflective commentary > screen

 Description: Students show the development of their design research from initial investigations, tests and trials, to preliminary ideas and concepts towards a subsequent design proposal.
-The proposal is presented in form of an illustrated booklet that includes reflective commentary on each step of the process and a 3-500 word exegesis.
+The design proposal is presented in form of an illustrated booklet that includes detailed reflective commentary on each step of the design process.
+The reflective commentary is essential, as it constitutes parts of the theoretical exegesis the course syllabus asks for.
 Work on it is supposed to commence from the start of the semester and capture the weekly discussions and pin-up sessions.
-The continuous editing a project booklet is a formalised way to establish the aims of your investigation, develop a working hypothesis and synthesise feasible solutions.
-The aim is to critically evaluate each step, test and substantiate the design, in order to arrive at a coherent proposal that can be successfully communicated.
+The continuous editing a project booklet is a formalised way to analyse the design process and synthesise possible solutions.
+The aim is to critically evaluate each step, substantiate and test the investigation and the design’s credibility, in order to arrive at a coherent proposal that can be successfully communicated.
 Material shown may include annotated diagrams, drawings, renders, models, photographs, as well as any other material that supports the understanding of the design process.

 Criteria: Students will be credited for a comprehensibly laid out booklet that gives evidence of their design thinking and reflection, demonstrated in the areas: FIELD & FOCUS - Capacity to reasonably develop a question or topic for design inquiry within a larger field of architectural, cultural and social issues.
-RESOLUTION – Rigour and depth within the investigation and design process; coherence and persuasiveness in addressing the investigated question or topic.
-COMMUNICATION - Articulate representation of architectural investigations, propositions and supporting arguments within the language of the discipline.
-INNOVATION – Courageous investigations, showing originality and inventiveness in both approach and subsequent design proposal.
+RIGOUR - Clarity and legibility of process / narrative / argument; coherence, precision and persuasiveness in addressing the investigated question or topic.
+RESOLUTION - Insight, criticality, understanding or a sense of elegance in deployment of design strategies in the resolution of a design proposal, including cultural, functional and social issues.
+COMMUNICATION - Articulate representation of architectural propositions and confident delivery of the supporting arguments and materials within the language of the discipline.
+INNOVATION - Courageous, speculative investigations showing originality and inventiveness in both approach and subsequent design proposal.

 Submission: The booklet is presented via projection in a public forum.
 Students will be required to speak to their display and answer questions from the assessment panel.
 A pdf version of the booklet has to be uploaded to MyUni prior to the presentation.
 This file needs to be named: familyname_firstname_MID.
 Differently labelled files may not be assessed.